barc-gmbh/data-lakehouse-cookbook/README.md

-# Data Lakehouse Cookbook - Hands-On Tutorial
+# Data Lakehouse Cookbook
+## A Hands-On Tutorial for Business Users

 #### A stepwise introduction to modern data lakehouse technologies for business users.